taublast/MauiEF/README.md

 ## Onboarding

-If you are a fan like me of Microsoft Entity Framework and would like to use it in your cross-platform mobile app, my guess is with Maui on the market it’s a good time to start.
+If you are a fan like me of EF and would like to use it in your mobile app, my guess is with Maui on the market it’s time to start.

 Just a small reminder, for better app startup time it might be better to store boostrap data to the mobile device local storage in a json form.
-But when it comes to managing big local data with filters, ordering and such, EF is definitely a way to go.
+And when it comes to managing big local data with filters, ordering and such, EF is definitely a way to go.

 This article's goal is to help one avoid all the hassle of looking for different solutions to small problems when implementing a production-ready mobile local database.
-Feel free to browse and reuse this repo's sample source code.
+At the end you would find the link to the full sample source.

-The proven standart for a mobile client database is **SQLite**.
-We’ll instantly go look for **Microsoft.EntityFrameworkCore.Sqlite** nuget package to install, along with **SQLitePCLRaw.bundle_e_sqlite3** for native sqlite implementations.
+The proven standart for a mobile client database is SQLite.
+We’ll instantly look for **Microsoft.EntityFrameworkCore.Sqlite** nuget package to install, along with **SQLitePCLRaw.bundle_e_sqlite3** for native sqlite implementations.
 To create EF migrations we’d also need to install **Microsoft.EntityFrameworkCore.Tools**.

 Things are that we cannot install these nugets into our single maui project because if we then try to create migrations we’d get a nice